Provable Regret Bounds for Deep Online Learning and Control: Preliminaries

+A host of techniques from mathematical optimization are applicable to this setting and give rise to efficient low-regret algorithms.
+To name a few methods, Newton's method, mirror descent, Frank-Wolfe and follow-the-perturbed leader all have online analogues, see e.g. \citet{hazan2019introduction} for a comprehensive treatment.

-We first prove regret bounds for nearly convex functions, a slight extension to the OCO framework.
-As we show in the next sections, these regret bounds naturally carry over to the setting of online learning over neural networks.
+As an extension to the OCO framework, we show that regret bounds hold analogously for the online optimization of \emph{nearly} convex functions.
+As we show in later sections, these regret bounds naturally carry over to the setting of online learning over neural networks.

 \begin{definition} A function $\ell : \reals^n \to \reals$ is $\varepsilon$-nearly convex over the convex, compact set $\K \subset \R^n$ if and only if

 \end{definition}